shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 # Offline usage and turning off auto updates

+**Important:** This topic applies only to locally installed instances of {% include product %}.
+Local installations of {% include product %} are no longer offered.
+This documentation is intended only for those with existing instances of Shotgun Enterprise Docker.
+[Click here](https://www.autodesk.com/products/shotgrid/overview?term=1-YEAR&support=null) for a list of our current offerings.

 - [Auto updates](#auto-updates)
     - [What parts auto update?](#what-parts-auto-update)
     - [What doesn't auto update?](#what-doesnt-auto-update)